Jagged Little Pill: Background

 In 1991, MCA Records Canada released Morissette's debut studio album Alanis, which went Platinum in Canada.
 Her second album Now Is the Time sold a little more than half the copies of her first album.
 With her two-album deal complete, Morissette was left without a recording contract.
 In 1993, Morissette's publisher Leeds Levy at MCA Music Publishing introduced her to manager Scott Welch.
 Welch told HitQuarters he was impressed by her "spectacular voice", her character and her lyrics.
 At the time she was still living with her parents in Ottawa.
 Together they decided it would be best for her career to move to Toronto and start writing with other people.

 After graduating from high school, Morissette made the move.
 Her publisher funded part of her development and when she met producer and songwriter Glen Ballard, he believed in her talent enough to let her use his studio.
-The two wrote and recorded Morissette's first internationally released album, Jagged Little Pill, and by the spring of 1995, she had signed a deal with Maverick Records.
-According to Welch, every label they approached passed on Morissette apart from Maverick.

 Recording

-Morissette co-wrote the album solely with Glen Ballard, who also produced the album.
-The demo recording sessions started in 1994 at Ballard's home studio and included only Morissette and the producer, who recorded the songs as they were being written.
+Morissette co-wrote the album solely with Ballard, who also produced the album.
+The demo recording sessions started in 1994 at Ballard's home studio, and included only Morissette and Ballard as the producer, who recorded the songs as they were being written.
 Ballard provided the rough tracks, playing the guitars, keyboards, and programming drum machines, and Morissette played harmonica.
 The duo sought to write and record one song a day, in twelve- or sixteen-hour shifts, with minimal overdubbing later.
 All of Morissette's singing on the album respects that rule, each recorded in one or two takes.
 The tracks that were redone later in a professional studio used the original demo vocals.

 Ballard met Morissette in 1994 when his publishing company matched them up.
 According to Ballard, the connection was "instant", and within 30 minutes of meeting each other they had begun experimenting with different sounds in Ballard's home studio in San Fernando Valley, California.
 Ballard also declared to Rolling Stone that, "I just connected with her as a person, and, almost parenthetically, it was like 'Wow, you're 19?'
 She was so intelligent and ready to take a chance on doing something that might have no commercial application.
 Although there was some question about what she wanted to do musically, she knew what she didn't want to do, which was anything that wasn't authentic and from her heart."
 The first track the pair wrote was "The Bottom Line", which was not included on the album's initial release, but was included on the album's 2015 re-release.
 The song was written in one hour, immediately after they met.